 Get healthy and fit before your surgery.
 In general, healthy people have less surgical and recovery complications.

-Do your research on choosing your doctor and operating facility.
+Do your research on choosing your tummy tuck plastic surgeon and operating facility.
 The best doctors do the best work.
 When contemplating your safety, this should be one of your biggest concerns.

 - Tummy tuck is an elective cosmetic surgery, it’s your choice whether to have one or not.
 Don’t let unsubstantiated horror stories sway you from making an educated decision, or one that you will regret for the rest of your life.
 Don’t believe all the stories you read.
 Take individual horror stories with a grain of salt and a large grain of skepticism.
 Remember you don’t know anything about the person telling the story.
 Their situation may be totally different than yours.

 In preparation for my tummy tuck, I did some research on tummy tuck horror stories.
 I wanted to separate the myths from the reality.
 After talking with my surgeon and spending a few hours on the internet, a few things become very clear.

 - You don’t know if the person telling the story is exaggerating or lying.